 Best Defense: Remind yourself before you look at the menu that you're on a mission to eat well.
 Remember that a burger has the same calorie count whether it's next to the spring salad or the spring lamb.

 When a restaurant chain makes its mark serving massive slabs of fat and calories, even their attempts at "lite" foods can be corrupted by an instinct to slather and garnish.
 Take, for example, Ruby Tuesday's Avocado Grilled Chicken Sandwich.
 How bad could this be?
 Well, by serving you a jumbo portion and topping it with bacon, Swiss and mayonnaise, the chain has built a 1,311-calorie monster with 2,833 mg of sodium and 64 grams of fat.

 Best Defense: Customize it.
 If you like the sound of a grilled chicken avocado sandwich, then ask them to serve you exactly that—and maybe ask for a little mayo on the side.

-Best Defense: Don’t trust any smoothie that lists added sugar as a main ingredient, like these belt-busting Smoothies Worse Than a Big Mac.
+Best Defense: Don't trust any smoothie that lists added sugar as the main ingredient, like these belt-busting Smoothies Worse Than a Big Mac.

 There's a reason why you're willing to take a dietary leap of faith on that Cheesecake with Strawberries, and it's not just for the fruit flavor alone: According to research published in the Journal of Consumer Psychology, people tend to subconsciously subtract calories from an item when it's topped with something healthy.